dnv-opensource/WindFarmer-automation/README.md

 ```

 # Python setup
-To use the SDK, or Web API you will want to setup python.
+To use the SDK, or Web API, and automate external WindFarmer you must install python and a development environment.

 ## Install Miniconda Python
 Our demonstrations are built on top of miniconda.
 This is a minimal, free distribution of python: